-Page 12 F. The side slopes of all berms shall be graded to a two horizontal to one vertical or flatter and revegetated on the sides and top with grasses and evergreen trees.
-The toe of the berm shall not encroach on the park property boundary and shall be at least 50 feet from the boundary.
-The alignment of the berm may vary from the approved site plan as is necessary to provide the 50 feet of undisturbed land between the park boundary and the toe of the berm and assuring an acceptable angle for the slope of the berm.
-G. Other berms may be required as mining progresses to reduce the noise and visual impact upon Umstead State Park.
-13. Plan Modification The operator shall notify the Department in writing of the desire to delete, modify or otherwise change any part of the mining, reclamation, or erosion/sediment control plan contained in the approved application for a mining permit and any approved revisions to it.
-Approval to implement such changes must be obtained from the Department prior to on-site implementation of the revisions.
-14. Refuse Disposal No on-site disposal of refuse or other solid waste that is generated outside of the A. mining permit area shall be allowed within the boundaries of the mining permit area unless authorization to conduct said disposal has first been obtained from both the Division of Waste Management and the Land Quality Section, Department of Environment and Natural Resources.
+A. No on-site disposal of refuse or other solid waste that is generated outside of the mining permit area shall be allowed within the boundaries of the mining permit area unless authorization to conduct said disposal has first been obtained from both the Division of Waste Management and the Land Quality Section, Department of Environment and Natural Resources.
 The method of disposal shall be consistent with the approved reclamation plan.

-Mining refuse as defined by G.S.
-74-49 (14) of The Mining Act of 1971 B. generated on-site and directly associated with the mining activity may be disposed of in a designated refuse area.
+- B. Mining refuse as defined by G.S.
+74-49 (14) of The Mining Act of 1971 generated on-site and directly associated with the mining activity may be disposed of in a designated refuse area.
 All other waste products must be disposed of in a disposal facility approved by the Division of Waste Management.
-No petroleum products, acids, solvents or their storage containers or any other material that may be considered hazardous shall be disposed of within the permitted area.
-C. For the purposes of this permit, the Division of Land Resources considers the following materials to be "mining refuse" (in addition to those specifically listed under G.S.
+No petroleum products, acids, solvents or their storage containers or any other material that may be considered hazardous shall be disposed of within the permitted area. - C. For the purposes of this permit, the Division of Land Resources considers the following materials to be "mining refuse" (in addition to those specifically listed under G.S.
 74-49 (14) of the N.C.
-Mining Act of 1971): on-site generated land clearing debris 2) 3) conveyor belts wire cables 4) v-belts 5) steel reinforced air hoses drill steel D. If mining refuse is to be permanently disposed within the mining permit boundary, the following information must be provided to and approved by the Division of Land Resources prior to commencement of such disposal: 1. the approximate boundaries and size of the refuse disposal area;

-a list of refuse items to be disposed;

-3. verification that a minimum of 4 feet of cover will be provided over the refuse;

-4. verification that the refuse will be disposed at least 4 feet above the seasonally high water table; and

-5. verification that a permanent vegetative groundcover will be established.
+Mining Act of 1971): - 1. on-site generated land clearing debris - 2. conveyor belts - wire cables - 4. v-belts - 5. steel reinforced air hoses - 6. drill steel - D. If mining refuse is to be permanently disposed within the mining permit boundary, the following information must be provided to and approved by the Division of Land Resources prior to commencement of such disposal: - 1. the approximate boundaries and size of the refuse disposal area; - 2. a list of refuse items to be disposed; - verification that a minimum of 4 feet of cover will be provided over the refuse; - 4. verification that the refuse will be disposed at least 4 feet above the seasonally high water table; and - 5. verification that a permanent vegetative groundcover will be established

-15. Annual Reclamation Report
+13. Annual Reclamation Report